-SO315 Schools and Societies (G) (W) 3 credits (spring) DA: L3 D
+SO315 Schools and Societies (G) (W)

 The primary objective is to develop awareness of the relationship between a society's education system and that society's other systems: its unique political, economic and socio-cultural institutions.
 To achieve this, school systems will be analyzed from the perspective of their current socio-cultural setting and their responses to challenges, such as development, trans-national migration, social exclusion, literacy, political change, and the movement of refugees.
 Other objectives include reinforcing the student's research skills in the social sciences and strengthening analytical and reflective skills.
 Oral and written presentation skills are also emphasized.